jorenj/jorenj.github.io/index.md

 ### Education

 #### Integrated Engineering with a Commerce Minor at UBC.
-[Integrated Engineering](http://www.igen.ubc.ca/) is an accredited program that gives a strong background in the major engineering disciplines, a strong focus on project management, and flexibility to specialize in one or more classical majors.
+[Integrated Engineering](http://www.igen.ubc.ca/) is an accredited program that gives a strong background in the major engineering disciplines and project management, significant hands on project work, and the flexibility to specialize in one or more classical majors.
 I focused my class work on **Mechanical and Materials engineering**, specifically
 * **mechanical component selection, manufacturing, and statistical process control**
 * **composite materials and manufacturing**
 * **fluid mechanics**